Christian Reuter

 — Helena Joshi, Loyalty, Retention & CRM Coordinator, BIG4 Holiday Parks

-Journey assist
+Journey assist interface

 Iterable customers are seeing tangible ROI from Journey Assist, including a 25% increase in conversions and a 10% boost in audience engagement.
 Customers like Nextdoor and Cinemark have reported an average 15% reduction in effort and substantial time savings when creating complex customer journeys.
-This innovative tool enables the quick implementation and iteration of new ideas, empowering marketing teams to move beyond routine tasks and embrace strategic innovation and creativity.

 Modernizing Iterable’s UX